Woosah/nginx-modsecur-crs/README.md

 # nginx-modsecurity
 ## Description
-This docker image is vanilla nginx from upstream stable with modsecurity and OWASP3 rules.
+This docker image is vanilla nginx from upstream latest with modsecurity and OWASP3 rules.

+forked from nodeintegration/nginx-modsecurity